Skip to main content

 1) Barkley flies high to get revenge against former team

-Saquon Barkley returned to MetLife Stadium for the first time since signing in free agency with the Eagles this offseason.
-During HBO’s Hard Knocks this summer, Giants general manager Joe Schoen’s phone call with Barkley’s agent was recorded and included -- one question from Schoen (who had just told Barkley’s agent that the Giants would not match the offer he reportedly received) standing out: Is it in the division?
+Saquon Barkley returned to MetLife Stadium for the first time since signing in free agency with the Eagles during the offseason.
+During HBO’s Hard Knocks this summer, Giants general manager Joe Schoen’s phone call with Barkley’s agent was recorded and included, with one question from Schoen (who had just told Barkley’s agent that the Giants would not match the offer he reportedly received from another team) standing out: "Is it in the division?"

-Barkley’s 176 rushing yards are the second-most in NFL history by a player in a “revenge game” against their former team.
+Barkley’s 176 rushing yards are the second-most in NFL history by a player in a “revenge game” against a former team.
 Only Cedric Benson, who faced the Bears as a member of the Bengals in 2009, had more yards in such a matchup (189).

 2) Goff's historic streak continues in win over Vikings